Visnalize/bridge-1100/README.md

 </body>
 ```

-A `bridge` object will then be available in the global scope.
+A `window.bridge` object will then be available to use.

 ### npm